 This is a self-contained, individual field ration in lightweight packaging bought by the United States military for its service members.
 It is used in combat or any other conditions where classical food facilities are not available.
 MREs are available to the general public for quite some time now.
 These types of survival foods have become very popular among preppers and survivalists.
 I’ve noticed that during holiday sales these products are bought in large quantities and you have to move quickly if you want to get some.
 MRE’s contain almost everything for a complete meal, including desert and are fortified with nutrients.

 Pros: Since you have everything in one package, MRE’s are very convenient to use and you don’t need cooking skills to prepare them.
 These survival foods are very similar to your everyday meals although they may have a different texture.
-You do not require water to prepare the meal and usually, no mixing or blending is required.
+You do not require water to cook the meal and usually, no mixing or blending is needed.
 These are ideal survival foods for a grid down event since they can be prepared and eaten without electricity.
 You can even heat them for a hot meal and you can eat them straight from the pouch.

 Suggested article: Essential Pantry Foods to survive the worst